vittominacori/token-generator/routes/tutorials/how-to-create-bep20-token.md

 #### Role Based
 Your Token will have Roles.
 Accounts with "MINTER" role will be able to mint new tokens.
 Accounts with "ADMIN" role will be able to add or remove roles to minters or other admins.
 The account you use to deploy your Token will be ADMIN and MINTER by default.
 In addition your Token will have the Ownable behaviour too.

-### Operable Token (ERC1363)
+### ERC1363
-The Operable Token is a BEP20 compatible Token that can make a callback on the receiver contract to notify token transfers or token approvals.
+The ERC1363 is an ERC20 compatible Token that can make a callback on the receiver contract to notify token transfers or token approvals.

 ### Token Recover
 There are lots of tokens lost forever into Smart Contracts.
 It allows the contract owner to recover any BEP20 token sent into the contract for error.